Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 While recommendations vary depending on the dog’s breed and size, most need one or two daily walks.

-The same can be said for their human companions.
+The same is true for their human companions.
 A brisk walk helps burn off extra energy and relieve anxiety.

 Many even use a dog activity tracker to help measure their fitness levels, setting their exercise goals around daily dog step counts.

 Step counting is an accessible metric for improving one’s health.
-Rather than fixating on losing weight or running a marathon, counting your steps is simple but effective.
+Counting your steps is simple but effective rather than fixating on losing weight or running a marathon.

 A study from the National Institute of Health even concluded that the number of steps is more important than the intensity of your exercise.

-Plus, it’s easy — opt for the stairs instead of the elevator or park further away from your work.
+Plus, it’s easy: Take the stairs instead of the elevator or park further away from your work.

 Several fun (and affordable) dog activity trackers are available to hold yourself and your pup accountable for your joint fitness pursuits.